Quieter than other Oral-B brushes, the iO9 cleans the teeth really well.

-- Tongue Cleaner
+- Tongue clean

 - Learn more about Oral-B electric toothbrush cleaning modes.

-- You can find out more about them and the standard Oral-B brush heads here.
+- You can find out about each in our guide to Oral-B brush heads.

 - Yes, it does.

-- Does the iO Series 9 have Bluetooth?
+- Does the iO9 have Bluetooth?

 - Yes, it does.